Article I – MEETINGS

 Standing Committees shall adhere to Board of Director approved policies and procedures and to the laws of the State of Montana.

 Participation in standing committees is open to all Association members in good standing.

-1) The Education Committee serves to promote the exchange of Geographic Information Technology to K-12, colleges and universities and the public through grants, scholarships, training and mentoring.
+1) The Scholarship and Grants Committee serves to promote the advancement of Geographic Information Technology to K-12, colleges and universities and the public through grants, scholarships, training and mentoring.

-3) The Technical Committee is responsible for planning and conducting the association's technical sessions as well as advising the board and membership on technical issues.
+3) The Technical Committee is responsible for planning and conducting the Association's workshops as well as advising the board and membership on technical issues.

 Section 2.
 Ad Hoc Committees

 The function and structure of Ad Hoc Committees shall be governed by the following: